When it comes to the life, image, and iconicity of the artist born Prince Rogers Nelson, the very concept of death feels almost wildly incompatible.

 Prince didn’t act much in the years after Purple Rain, which received a notoriously ropey, self-helmed sequel, Graffiti Bridge, that he seemed more than happy to leave in the nineties.
 And, by all reports, his actual working relationship with The Revolution (and Wendy and Lisa in particular) was probably not as cooperative as the fictional one set into motion by the film’s conclusion.

 All of this fades away, however, when you actually watch Prince, especially in the wake of his loss.
 You forget about the antics, scandals, and notoriety and just see him, briefly shorn of any pretense, his pain in full display.
 You get the sense, through Purple Rain, that music was the only feasible way in which Prince could possibly unburden himself of such pain.
 He certainly wasn’t the only one to have relied on art as a release valve.
 But through such painful and profound expression, Prince, like The Kid, found power, not weakness.
 He found an armor with which to protect and preserve himself but also one which he could hide behind, leaving generations upon generations of fans to piece together his mystery as best they can.

 Who knows if this is how Prince really felt.
 He could easily find all of this to be wildly off-base, but it almost doesn’t matter.
-There is a space that exists halfway between the man himself and the shadow of his legend and, within that space, there is something that in its own magical and magnificent way can only be true.
+There is a space that exists halfway between the man himself and the shadow of his legend and, within that space, there is something that in its own magnificent way can only be true.